wwce/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-multi-nic/README.md

     <img src="images/image9.png" width="500">
 </p>

-3. On both VM-Series firewalls, navigate to **Monitor → Traffic**
+3. On both VM-Series firewalls, navigate to **Monitor → Traffic**.

 <p align="center">
     <img src="images/image10.png" width="500">
 </p>

-4. View your inbound web request in the traffic logs.
-Enter the filter below into the log search bar.
-This will filter for logs that match the inbound web request.
+4. Enter the following into the log search bar.
+The filter displays the logs that match your internet inbound traffic to the web VM in spoke1.

 ```
 ( zone.src eq untrust ) and ( zone.dst eq trust ) and ( app eq web-browsing )